Octavius-Dante/Tetra-Proxima/BTP_DAY_01_v2.0/README.md

    </br>
    </br>

-  to deploy the data set to local temp server for testing the cds app - this gets created under SRV folder
+  to deploy the data set to local temp server for testing the CDS app - this gets created under SRV folder
    </br>
    </br>